DataTeamReston/DatabaseConsolidation-Dev/mv2adb/MV2ADB.md

 ##### ADB_NAME
-- The ATP-D target database name.
+- The ADB target database name.
 - This can be also found in the "tnsnames.ora" file inside the ADB Wallet.
 Do not include consumer group (e.g. _high)

 ##### ADB_PASSWORD
-- The encrypted target ATP-D ADMIN password.
+- The encrypted target ADB ADMIN password.

 ##### ADB_CFILE
-- The ATP-D Wallet.zip file located in /root/instantclient_yourversion/network/admin.
+- The ADB Wallet.zip file located in /root/instantclient_yourversion/network/admin.

 ##### OCI_NAMESPACE
 - This is the Oracle Cloud Infrastructure tenancy name.